 You might also like: How To Get Rid Of Whiteflies Naturally

 You can also use spray treatments containing Bacillus thurigiensis or BT, a naturally-occurring soil bacterium and biological pesticide.
 It’s an organic and slow-acting option that you apply weekly to be effective.

-Broad-spectrum insecticides can also be used to get rid of cabbage loopers.
-However, you need to use it sparingly so you don’t unintentionally kill beneficial insects and pollinators.
+Broad insecticides can also be used to get rid of cabbage loopers.
+However, it would help if you used it sparingly so you don’t unintentionally kill beneficial insects and pollinators.

-If you’ve experienced an infestation during the growing season, be sure to till the plot in the fall and to remove any garden debris to prevent pupae from overwintering because that can cause trouble in the next season.
+If you’ve experienced an infestation during the growing season, be sure to till the area in the fall and remove any garden and plant debris to prevent the pupal stage from overwintering because that can cause trouble in the next season.

 You can also find gardening products I use in my videos here <---

 You can go to my storefront using this secure link <----

 If you need seeds, this is the company I use <--- and if you use code: farmer1 at checkout, you'll get 10% off your order!